lperniciaro/Client-Checker/README.md

 Either delete Symantec and Sophos options, or get them working again.
 I'll have to see if we still use either of those softwares for any of our clients.

+Add a GUI?
+Pros: Easier to use, Cons: a lot of dev work to make a decent GUI for C++, whereas the current version already saves so much time not sure if it's worth the dev time cost.

 # Changelog
 v1.01: